|

 Our new experimental techniques allow XAFS determination with an accuracy increased by up to two orders of magnitude, which in turn challenges all available theory and modelling.
 Our analytical work puts these discrepancies on a firm foundation, and our theoretical development holds promise to develop new tools and methods of insightful analysis.

-With Joel Brugger, Chris Ryan, Don MacNaughton and others, we received a large LIEF grant to develop these resources for high-accuracy experiments and extreme chemistry and earth science investigations.
+With Yves Joly, Chris Ryan, Don MacNaughton, Stephen Best, Zwi Barnea and others, we worked to develop theoretical and experimental resources for XAS for high-accuracy experiments and extreme chemistry and earth science investigations.

-77. J. D. BOURKE, C. T. CHANTLER, C. WITTE, Finite Difference Method Calculations of X-ray Absorption Fine Structure for Copper, Physics Letters A, 360 (2007), 702-706 [First demonstration that Finite Difference Method theory can be applied successfully in the XAFS regime.]
+99. J. D. Bourke, C. T. Chantler, C. Witte, Finite Difference Method Calculations of X-ray Absorption Fine Structure for Copper, Physics Letters A, 360 (2007), 702-706 [First demonstration that Finite Difference Method theory can be applied successfully in the XAFS regime.]

-43. C. T. CHANTLER, C. Q. TRAN, D. PATERSON, Z. BARNEA, D. J. COOKSON, Direct Observation of Scattering Contribution in X-ray Attenuation
+65. C. T. Chantler, C. Q. Tran, D. Paterson, Z. Barnea, D. J. Cookson, Direct Observation of Scattering Contribution in X-ray Attenuation

 Measurement, and evidence for Rayleigh scattering from copper samples rather than thermal-diffuse or Bragg-Laue scattering, Rad.
 Phys.
 Chem.
 61 (2001) 347-350.